gurrampranitha2580-beep/prodesk-capstone-taskmatrix/Prompts.md

 12. How can long assignee names be handled within Kanban task cards without breaking the layout?

 13. What is the most effective way to implement empty-state components for empty task columns while maintaining a professional SaaS interface?
+14. Prompt for ai feature:
+        You are a project manager.
+        Rewrite the following task as a single professional sentence.
+        Rules:
+        - Keep the original meaning.
+        - Return only one rewritten version.
+        - Do not create multiple options.
+        - Do not use bullet points.
+        - Do not add explanations.
+        - Keep the response under 60 words.
+        - Make it sound like a task written in a project management tool.